 The what?
 Here’s an explanation.

-But, during this short period of time, is anything supposed to take its place?
-That’s where the crotalus comes in.
 The Church’s liturgical rubrics don’t prescribe a replacement for altar bells, but there is a long-standing tradition of using a wooden clapper or noise-maker in its place.
-This serves to both mark the same events as the altar bells, but in a less “sweet” way and thus maintain the somber tone.
+This serves to mark the same events as the altar bells, but in a less “sweet” way, and thus, maintain the somber tone.

 The term “crotalus” is a Latin term that comes from the Greek word “krotalon” (κροταλον), which means “rattle.”
 (As a result, “crotalus” is also the name of a genus of rattlesnakes.)
 Crotaluses can come in many different designs (see the pictures and videos at the end of this article for examples).

-The crotalus used to be universally used, but fell out of use in the last few decades.
-It seems, however, to have made a little bit of a comeback lately due to an increase of interest in traditional liturgy.
+The crotalus was universally used, but fell out of use in the last few decades.
+It seems, however, to have made a little bit of a comeback due to an increase of interest in traditional liturgy.